JavaliMZ/JavaliMZ.github.io/src/HTB-Linux-Easy-Precious.md

 # Exploit - Remote Code Execution

 We can see that the PDF Creator is a tool called **pdfkit v0.8.6**.
-This version is vulnerable and we got a RCE (Remote Code Execution).
+This version is vulnerable and we can get a RCE (Remote Code Execution).
 We can see more about this vulnerability [here](https://security.snyk.io/vuln/SNYK-RUBY-PDFKIT-2869795).
 To exploit this vulnerability, it is simple!
 We just need to add to the URL a param called **?user** and give a "space" but encoded (a space like %20 is the URL code for a space of the space bar).
-Next, we need to concatenate a *bash* code (because is a Linux Machine) with the special symbol **`** around the code for execute it like if we are in a command line shell.
-The command we will try is a single ping to our machine.
+Next, we need to concatenate a *bash* code (because is a Linux Machine) with the special symbol **`** (a code between 2 of this symbol in bash get execute before the rest of the command outside the symbols) around the code for execute it like if we are in a command line shell.
+The command we will try is a single ping to our machine to test if we really got remote code execution.
 The final URL will be:

 > http://10.10.14.144/?name=%20`ping -c 1 10.10.14.144`
 ```bash